Whole Food Plant Based, No Oil, Low Glycemic Index and Low Fat And Sodium. No Added Sugar Or Overly Processed Foods.

 Makes 7-9 large burgers or 14-18 smaller burgers

-2 cans black beans, drained and rinsed..
+- 2 cans black beans, drained and rinsed..

-1 can of any kind of lentils OR my favorite, 1 packet of Target’s Simply Balanced black beluga lentils (if you can’t find these and don’t want to cook lentils, just skip them and maybe use less of the dip sauce)
+- 1 can of any kind of lentils OR my favorite, 1 packet of Target’s Simply Balanced black beluga lentils (if you can’t find these and don’t want to cook lentils, just skip them and maybe use less of the dip sauce)

-2/3 cup or more compliant crumbs, 100% oil free white flour free, 100% whole grain options such as whole rye crackers, whole wheat bread
+- 2/3 cup or more compliant crumbs, 100% oil free white flour free, 100% whole grain options such as whole rye crackers, whole wheat bread

-1/2 tbl. garlic powder
+- 1/2 tbl. garlic powder

-Step 3.
-On parchment paper lined cookie sheets, bake the burgers for 10 minutes.
+Preheat Oven 400 F. Combine the ingredients in the order listed.
+Will be meatloaf consistenc.
+Make them in shape of burgers, place on parchment paper lined cookie sheet and stick them covered, in your refrigerator for 1-2 hours.
 Remove and allow them to cool enough to be easier to flip over.
 Then bake for another 10 minutes.
 Remove from oven and let set for 15 minutes.
 Serve or cool off completely and freeze.